Pinaka-Pani-18/Hacktoberfest-Projects-Hub/.github/ISSUE_TEMPLATE/enhancement_request.md

 ---
-name: Enhancement Request
+name: ✨ Enhancement Request
 about: Request an enhancement or improvement to an existing feature
-title: "[ENHANCEMENT] - "
+title: "✨ [ENHANCEMENT] - "
 ---

 **Describe the Enhancement**